Men's Gym - Alta Vista (Sun) Rules

 •The league holds the right to request proof of identification from a player if required.
 False information can result in further discipline towards the team, captain and/or player.

-•Teams require a minimum of 4 individuals to start a game.
+•Teams require a minimum of 4 players to start a game.

 •If a goalie gets injured during a game, the team has 5 minutes to find a replacement.
 Failure to do so will result in the team playing with 5 runners.